oracle-livelabs/converged/microservices-ords-security/oauth_ords/three-legged-oauth.md

 These steps should be performed in database as ADMIN (Autonomous Database) user.

-Autonomous Database requires strong passwords; the password you specifyinsteag of "PICK_A_PASSWORD" must meet the default password complexity rules.
+Autonomous Database requires strong passwords; the password you specify instead of "PICK_A_PASSWORD" must meet the default password complexity rules.
 The password must be between 12 and 30 characters long and must include at least one uppercase letter, one lowercase letter, and one numeric character.

 Note, the password limit is shown as 60 characters in some help tooltip popups.
 Limit passwords to a maximum of 30 characters.